Employee communication and engagement

 But shout-outs from the company or its managers may be treated as too formal by employees.
 What businesses can do to expand the concept is to allow fellow employees to recognize their colleagues.
 Celebrating the work of fellow peers encourages teams to focus on positive outcomes, as well as make employees feel valued.

 One way managers can do this is by setting up a weekly recognition day, during which employees can publicly praise a worker for a job well done.
 Employees can easily nominate each other filling out a form right on their phone using their company’s branded app created by Continuwell.
 This will encourage them to reflect on workplace activities to determine who performed the best.
-During this thought process, an employee can also assess their own, individual performance.
+During this thought process, an employee can also assess their own individual performance.
 The weekly results may inspire others to strive to earn recognition the next time around.

 While these strategies provide an interesting take on improving internal communications, they will mean nothing without the competence of company leaders.
-According to the Organizational Leadership page on Maryville University, managers with the appropriate skills can instigate positive change and influence a collaborative environment.
+According to the Organizational Leadership page at Maryville University, managers with the appropriate skills can instigate positive change and influence a collaborative environment.
 Collaboration itself can help define organizational behavior and encourage continuous improvement.
 It’s imperative for leaders to develop their organizational skills first, as these can help them analyze a company’s areas for improvement.
 Only then can they work with the HR department for an effective and creative internal communications strategy.